qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 > An accessibility service is an application that provides user interface enhancements to assist users with disabilities, or who may temporarily be unable to fully interact with a device.
 For example, users who are driving, taking care of a young child or attending a very loud party might need additional or alternative interface feedback.

-There is a Google codelab which takes developers through a journey of explaining the different elements of an accessibility service.
+There is a [Google codelab][18] which takes developers through a journey of explaining the different elements of an accessibility service.
 The highlights are:

   - The service implements the [`AccessibilityService`][8] class and implements the `onServiceConnected` method.
 This is where the our receiver is registered
 {% highlight kotlin %}